WeiqunPengLab/HiCHub/README.md

 ```
 #chr    start    end    gene_name
 ```
+(The empty between two labels is tab.)

  -f : Optional.
 The name of the file that contains information about another factor, such as DNase, CTCF ....
       The input format shows as following, where logFC represents the log2FC, the log2 foldchange of your input factors in two situations.
 ```
 #chr    start    end    label1    label2     logFC
 ```
+(The empty between two labels is tab.)

 For example:
 ```